aleksarad/weather-journal-app/README.md

 # Weather Journal App

-This is an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+This is an asynchronous web app that uses OpenWeatherMap API and user data to dynamically update the UI for a Weather-Journal App.

 # How to view
 1. download project files